Äldre nyheter efter

 of different launch agencies and it looks now that this work is starting to

 pay off as it is beginning to yield results.
-I am pleased to report to
+I am pleased to report to you that we are currently in the final phase of

 working out the details of an agreement for the launch of Phase 3-D with